diogosilva96/thesis-darp-simulator/README.md

-# Routing Simulator based on the Dial-A-Ride Problem (Capacitated Vehicle problem with Pickup and Deliveries and TimeWindows) using Google Operations Research Tools (Google OR-Tools)  to generate the routing solutions.
+# Routing Simulator based on the Dial-A-Ride Problem using Google Operations Research Tools (Google OR-Tools)  to generate the routing solutions.
+Routing problem features:
+  - Time Windows + Time Windows relaxation constraints
+  - Precedence constraint (A client's pickup stop must be visited before visiting it's delivery stop)
+  - Same Vehicle constraint (The vehicle that pickups a client, must be the same that delivers him)
+  - Pickup and Delivery
+  - Maximum Travel Time constraint for each client
+  - Vehicle Capacity Constraints
+  - Vehicle Number Constraint
+  - Start and End Depot constraint for each vehicle